WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

             void drawShell() override { ... };
         };
         ```
-      - Subclasses cannot control the steps of drawing a turtle, not the drawing of head + feet
+      - Subclasses cannot control the steps of drawing a turtle, not the drawing of head + feet.
-      - Can only control the drawing of a shell (called the **Template Method Pattern**)
+      - Can only control the drawing of a shell (called the **Template Method Pattern**).
     - Extension: **Non-Virtual Interface (NVI) Idiom**
-      - If you think private pure virtual methods are weird, in fact, public pure virtual methods are weird, and private ones are normal
+      - If you think private pure virtual methods are weird, in fact, public pure virtual methods are weird, and private ones are normal.
       - `public virtual` methods are simultaneously:
         - Part of a class' interface
           - Pre/post conditions